-Norway calls on its companies in Brazil to be mindful of deforestation
+Norway urges its companies in Brazil to be mindful of deforestation

 OSLO (Reuters) - Norway, until recently the main donor to a fund to curb Amazonian deforestation, called on Tuesday on Norwegian companies active in Brazil to ensure they do not contribute to the destruction of the Amazon.

-Representatives from oil firm Equinor, fertilizer-maker Yara and aluminum producer Norsk Hydro, in which the Norwegian state is the top owner, attended a meeting on Tuesday with Climate and Environment Minister Ola Elvestuen to discuss the fires in the Amazon.
+Representatives of oil firm Equinor, fertilizer-maker Yara and aluminum producer Norsk Hydro, in which the Norwegian state is the top owner, attended a meeting on Tuesday with Climate and Environment Minister Ola Elvestuen to discuss the fires in the Amazon.

-“They must be conscious about their supply chains and ensure that they do not help contribute to deforestation,” Elvestuen told reporters after the meeting, called on Monday in the wake of the forest fires.
+“They must be conscious about their supply chains and ensure that they do not help contribute to deforestation,” Elvestuen told reporters after the meeting, called on Monday in response to the blazes afflicting the vast Amazon rainforest.

-Tuesday’s meeting was also attended by pension fund KLP and environmental non-governmental organizations to discuss the issue and what can be done to solve it.
+Tuesday’s meeting was also attended by pension fund KLP and environmental non-governmental organizations to discuss the issue and what could be done to solve it.

-The number of blazes recorded across the Brazilian Amazon has risen 79% this year through Aug.
+The number of fires recorded across the Brazilian Amazon has risen 79% this year through Aug.
 25, according to Brazil’s space research agency.

-Earlier on Tuesday, Brasilia said it would reject an offer of at least $20 million from the Group of Seven nations to fight the fires.
+Earlier on Tuesday, Brasilia said it would not consider an offer of at least $20 million from the Group of Seven nations to fight the fires until French President Emmanuel Macron retracted “insults” against Brazilian President Jair Bolsonaro.

 In August Oslo suspended donations to the Amazon Fund after Brasilia blocked operations of a fund receiving the aid.